What is The Museum of Science and The Cosmos officially?

-I’ve got a really short attention span and when I saw the Museum of Science and The Cosmos was literally one room, I thought I’d be moaning to go home in 30 minutes.
-But they’ve managed to pack a surprising amount into a small space.
-Like Ian said, the language barrier could pose a problem if you’re not a strong Spanish speaker, but a lot of the time it’s pretty obvious what you’re meant to do without any instructions.
+I've got a really short attention span and when I saw The Museum of Science and The Cosmos was literally one room, I thought I'd be moaning to go home in 30 minutes.
+But they've managed to pack a surprising amount into a small space.
+The language barrier could pose a problem if you're not a strong Spanish speaker.
+But a lot of the time it's pretty obvious what you're meant to do without any instructions.

 There are a few museums over here that look like they haven't been updated since the 1970s.
 So I was expecting this one to be full of stuff I'd seen before or already knew.
 But I learned quite a bit!
 Like what happens if you hold a spinning bike tyre and stand on a platform which has the potential to revolve.
 I'm not quite sure how I'll apply that knowledge to my everyday life, but I'm sure it'll come in handy at a pub quiz one day.